Jannis234/ImPack2/README.md

 * [liblzma](https://tukaani.org/xz/) - For LZMA2 compression
 * [zlib](https://zlib.net/) - For deflate compression
 * [zstd](https://facebook.github.io/zstd/) - For Zstandard compression

+If unsure, it is recommended to enable at least libpng to support a commonly used image format.
+For compression, at least zstd and liblzma are recommended as zstd is the default choice when enabling compression and LZMA2 is suggested by the GUI for maximum compression.
+For encryption, nettle is required and argon2 is highly recommended for higher security.

 ## Usage examples